evanjo03/trainSchedule/README.md

 # Train Scheduler
-Week 10 Assignment: trainSchedule

-## Train Scheduler
-Created during Week 10 of University of Minnesota Coding Bootcamp.
-The project made use of dynamic jQuery buttons and elements, but focused on the use of Google's software platform, Firebase.
-We used Firebase real-time database to store train data, and used moment.js to manipulate relative departure times
+The application made use of dynamic jQuery buttons and elements, but focused on the use of Google's software platform, Firebase.
+I used Firebase real-time database to store train data, and used moment.js to manipulate relative departure times based on what the user entered.

+Moment.js was initially quite difficult to understand how to use effectively, but luckily is very well-documented!

 ## Built With
 * Bootstrap framework
-*Firebase
-*moment.js
+* Firebase
+* moment.js
 * jQuery
 * Visual Basic - Text Editor